Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 For example, they may buy a South African Krugerrand gold coin – a well-known and popular coin among collectors, assuming that because it’s a genuine and well-recognized coin, it must be a gold IRA asset.

-But the Krugeraand is not eligible: They are struck in a “crown gold” alloy that’s only 91.67% gold – well short of the 99.5% requirement.
+But the Krugerrand is not eligible: They are struck in a “crown gold” alloy that’s only 91.67% gold – well short of the 99.5% requirement.

 Investors sometimes make the mistake of buying collectible or numismatic coins from ineligible mints.

-They may assume that because the coin or bar in question has very high purity, that the product is IRA-eligible.
+They may assume that the product is IRA-eligible because the coin or bar in question has very high purity.
 But this is not necessarily the case.

 Investors should carefully check the eligibility of any coin, bar, or round before they attempt to buy it within their 401(k).

 Buying an ineligible product could result in the IRS ruling your transaction a distribution and imposing significant taxes and penalties.

 Many gold companies advertise for home delivery of gold coins, bars, and other products.